Small or medium business (SMB) leaders should consider how their sales teams can show care and compassion for customers.

 - Arm our sales reps with the confidence to listen to their customers and seek to understand their financial challenges.

-Step one is pretty universal: talk with your reps and empower them to just listen.
+Step one is pretty universal: talk with your reps and ask them to just listen.
 Help them help their clients by gaining an understanding of their financial situation.
 Gather real-time data on what your customers are facing right now.
 Then look at what organization-wide steps you can take to support them.